-So you see, direct action is using the power of numbers—of people’s physical bodies—to prevent injustice from taking place.
+So you see, they used the power of numbers—of people’s physical bodies—to prevent injustice from taking place.
+They did not ask permission or advocate to overturn the law.
 It is the opposite of symbolic action, it is direct action.
 But it doesn’t have to mean getting arrested, it doesn’t even have to mean breaking the law (but remember, in an unjust society if you are being effective, they will likely arrest you anyway!).

 Forms of Direct Action

 There are many forms of direct action, many ways to participate.
 Direct action can include: